umr4nlp/umr-guidelines/guidelines.md

 		  :aspect Activity
 		  :modal-strength full-affirmative))
-      :temporal (d/ date-entity :year 1998 :month 4) :temporal (b2/before :op (n/now))
+      :temporal (d/ date-entity :year 1998 :month 4) :temporal (b2/ before :op1 (n/now))
       :aspect Performance))
  ```

-In addition to temporal relations at the sentence level, we also annotate temporal relations at the document level.
+In addition to temporal relations at the sentence level, we also annotate
-The document-level temporal relations focus on event-event and time-time relations.
-Time-time relations are annotated when
+temporal relations at the document level.
+The document-level temporal
+relations focus on event-event and time-time relations.
+Time-time relations
-a relative time depends on another time expression for its interpretation.
+are annotated when a relative time depends on another time expression for its
+interpretation.

-Event-event relations are annotated only when the temporal relations are clearly supported by morpho-syntactic clues or when there is a clear temporal sequence can be inferred.
+Event-event relations are annotated only when the temporal relations are
+clearly supported by morpho-syntactic clues or when there is a clear temporal
+sequence can be inferred.

-The temporal dependency is divided into two passes: the first pass involves setting up the temporal
+The temporal dependency is divided into two passes: the first pass involves
-superstructure – the top levels of the dependency structure - and the second
+setting up the temporal superstructure – the top levels of the dependency
-pass involves adding events to the temporal dependency structure.
-The temporal superstructure contains the temporal expressions (timexs) in the text and pre-defined metanodes and their temporal relations to each other; the rest of the temporal dependency contains the events and their temporal relations to timexs and other events.
+structure - and the second pass involves adding events to the temporal
+dependency structure.
+The temporal superstructure contains the temporal
+expressions (timexs) in the text and pre-defined metanodes and their temporal
+relations to each other; the rest of the temporal dependency contains the
+events and their temporal relations to timexs and other events.

 [Back to Table of Contents](#toc)

 #### Part 4-2-1.
 Nodes in the temporal dependency

-There are three types of nodes in the temporal dependency structure: pre-defined metanodes, time expressions, and events.
-Pre-defined metanodes and time expressions make up the top levels of the dependency structure, called the temporal superstructure. `:depends-on` is the relation that is used to link all nodes in the temporal superstructure.
+There are three types of nodes in the temporal dependency structure:
+pre-defined metanodes, time expressions, and events.
+Pre-defined metanodes
+and time expressions make up the top levels of the dependency structure,
+called the temporal superstructure. `:depends-on` is the relation that is
+used to link all nodes in the temporal superstructure.

 [Back to Table of Contents](#toc)

 ##### Part 4-2-1-1.
 Pre-defined metanodes

-Pre-defined metanodes are nodes that are present at the top of every temporal dependency structure, connected directly to the `ROOT` node.
-There are four pre-defined metanodes: `past-reference`, `present-reference`, `future-reference`, and `document-creation-time` (document creation time).
-Unlike time expressions, the pre-defined metanodes don’t correspond to linguistic material in the text.
-As mentioned
+Pre-defined metanodes are nodes that are present at the top of every temporal
+dependency structure, connected directly to the `ROOT` node.
+There are four
+pre-defined metanodes: `past-reference`, `present-reference`,
+`future-reference`, and `document-creation-time`.
+Unlike time expressions,
+the pre-defined metanodes don’t correspond to linguistic material in the
-above, there is a generic `:depends-on` relation between all nodes
+text.
+As mentioned above, there is a generic `:depends-on` relation between
-in the temporal superstructure.
+all nodes in the temporal superstructure.

 [Back to Table of Contents](#toc)

 ##### Part 4-2-1-2.
 Time expressions

-The other type of node in the temporal superstructure are time
+The other type of node in the temporal superstructure are time expressions.
-expressions.
-Annotators should identify all time expressions in a document and add them to the temporal superstructure before annotating events.
+Annotators should identify all time expressions in a document and add them to
+the temporal superstructure before annotating events.

-Time expressions are broken down into a taxonomy that
+Time expressions are broken down into a taxonomy that determines their
-determines their representation in the temporal superstructure (see
+representation in the temporal superstructure (see Table 1 in Zhang & Xue
-Table 1 in Zhang & Xue (2018), reproduced here in Table 13.
+(2018), reproduced here in Table 13.

 <table>
 <tr>